 10th commandment: Do not break the commandments

 That’s why they are commandments.
 Deviation from them will get away with you once or twice.
 But, sooner or later the error will accumulate, will gain a critical mass, and then the trouble is inevitable.
 If at least one of these rules seems difficult for you to fulfill, this is a reason to work on yourself.
-After all, these Commandments were not written from the ceiling, but are the product of a long journey, lessons learned through mistakes and loses.
+After all, these Commandments were not written from the ceiling, but are the product of a long journey, lessons learned through mistakes and losses.